ASamedWalker/Digital-Clock/README.md

 # Digital-Clock

-> Building a Digital Clock with functionalities to switch between light or Dark modes
+> Building a Digital Clock with functionalities to switch between light mode or Dark modes
 >